Kentucky rolls past Eastern Michigan 38-17; QB Wilson hurt

 LEXINGTON, Ky. — Backup quarterback Sawyer Smith threw two touchdown passes in relief of injured Terry Wilson, who rushed for a TD before hurting his left leg, and Kentucky rolled past Eastern Michigan 38-17 on Saturday night.

 Wilson’s 2-yard TD run in the third quarter put the Wildcats (2-0) up 24-3 before he was carted off later with the injury following a horse-collar tackle by EMU defensive lineman Turan Rush, who was flagged on a play with offsetting penalties.
 Wilson exited to cheers after teammates offered supportive handshakes.
-His condition wasn’t immediately known.
+Kentucky coach Mark Stoops said Wilson would have an MRI on Sunday but added, “it didn’t look good.”

 Smith, a junior transfer from Troy, came in and hit Ahmad Wagner for a 54-yard touchdown and Lynn Bowden for the final 2-yard TD with 54 seconds remaining.
 A.J.
 Rose and Kavosiey Smoke rushed for TDs of 8 and 32 yards, respectively, in a game the Wildcats led throughout.